Merzasphor/MWSE/docs/source/types/tes3soulGemData.md

 ### `item`

+*Read-only*.
 A reference back to the misc item that the soul gem represents.

 **Returns**: